tvarit-foggy/grafana.org/content/blog/2019-03-14-new-city-energy.md

 “Our dashboards are not beautiful,” Rodgers admitted, “but I am really proud of these because I didn’t build them.”
 Staying true to the goal of giving every level of the organization access to the metrics, they use dashboards used by actual HVAC technicians.

-Rodgers showed a number of them during his presentation.
-“Yes, there’s too much data up there, but the fact that I have nontechnical users using Grafana and doing the data discovery process is huge for me,” he said.
-“I think that’s where the value of these systems over the vendor-driven systems really shines in this particular segment.
-So this just allows a technician to pick a location or a building, then a type of equipment, and see all the data points associated with that.
-If someone’s calling about a particular room, they can dig in to the room level and see what’s going on in that room.”

 <div class="row">
 	<div class="col col--sm-6"><img src="/assets/img/blog/timeshift/new_city_dash1.jpg" /></div>
 	<div class="col col--sm-6"><img src="/assets/img/blog/timeshift/new_city_dash2.jpg" /></div>